-On January 17, Kristie McClarren, former financial secretary of United Auto Workers Local 3061, pleaded guilty in U.S. District Court for the Northern District of Ohio to one count of embezzling funds in the sum of $152,639 from the Crestline (near Mansfield), Ohio-based union.
-She had been charged in December.
+On April 22, Kristie McClarren, former financial secretary of United Auto Workers Local 3061, was sentenced in U.S. District Court for the Northern District of Ohio to 18 months of confinement, followed by two years of supervised release, for embezzling $152,639 in funds from the Crestline (near Mansfield), Ohio union.
+She also was ordered to make full restitution.
+McClarren had pleaded guilty in January after being charged last December.
 The local represents employees at the Pittsburgh Glass Works plant in nearby Shelby.
-The charge follows a joint probe by the U.S. Labor Department's Office of Labor-Management Standards and Office of Inspector General.
+The actions follow a joint investigation by the Labor Department's Office of Labor-Management Standards and Office of Inspector General.

 An employer presumably sets the rules as to who uses its e-mail accounts and for what purposes.
 But that presumption might not hold if the users are union organizers.
 On April 30, the National Labor Relations Board (NLRB) posted a notice soliciting comments on an October ruling by an Administrative Law Judge, Purple Communications Inc., that an employer has the discretion to deny the use of its e-mail system for organizing.
 If the NLRB reverses the decision, which is likely given its current 3-2 pro-union majority, it would be handing unions a potent organizing tool, and more broadly, restricting employer property rights.
 A victory by the Communications Workers of America in this case would overturn a 2007 board decision protecting an employer's right to bar the usage of its e-mail for organizing.